Sonjuk Bridge

 Sŏnjuk Bridge is a Koryo-dynasty stone bridge located in Kaesong, North Korea.
-Built in 1290, it is famous as the place where famed Confucian scholar and statesman Jeong Mong-ju was assassinated, allegedly on the orders of the Yi Bang-won, son of the first king of the Joseon Dynasty, Yi Seong-gye.
+Built in 1290, it is famous as the place where famed Confucian scholar and statesman Chŏng Mong-ju was assassinated, allegedly on the orders of the Yi Pang-wŏn, son of the first king of the Joseon Dynasty, Yi Sŏng-gye.
+It is also the bridge on which the forces of Yi Bang-won (later King Taejong) confronted the forces of Yi Bang-gan during the Second Princes' Rebellion.

 The bridge was closed to all traffic in 1780 and has since been a national monument.

 It is 8.35m long and 3.36m wide.
-It was originally named the Sonji Bridge, but was renamed Sonjuk Bridge after the assassination of Mong-ju because bamboo grew where he was killed (juk being the Korean word for bamboo).
+It was originally named the Sonji Bridge, but was renamed Sonjuk Bridge after the assassination of Chŏng Mong-ju because bamboo grew where he was killed (juk being the Korean word for bamboo).

-Assassination of Jeong Mongju
+Assassination of Chŏng Mong-ju

-A famously loyal advisor to the king of Goryeo, Jeong was a staunch political opponent of Yi Seonggye.
+A famously loyal advisor to the king of Goryeo, Chŏng was a staunch political opponent of Yi Sŏng-gye.
 On his way home after a party held for him by the future king, he was ambushed by five men on the bridge and brutally murdered with an iron hammer.
-Later canonized as a Korean sage, and revered even by Joseon monarchs, Jeong's death came to symbolize unwavering loyalty.
-A brown spot on one of the stones is said to be Jong's bloodstain, and to become red when it rains.
-A famous poem of his records his final thoughts:
+Later canonized as a Korean sage, and revered even by Joseon monarchs, Chŏng's death came to symbolize unwavering loyalty.
+A brown spot on one of the stones is said to be Chŏng's bloodstain, and to become red when it rains.
+A famous poem of his ("known as "Song of a Loyal Heart") records his thoughts: